 Don’t Give Them the Keys

-The most empowering thing you can do is to correct yourself and stop allowing other people to disturb your peace.
-One of my favorite things a therapist once said was, “People can’t drive you crazy unless you give them the keys.”
+The most empowering thing you can do is to connect with yourself and stop allowing other people to disturb your peace.
+One of the best things therapists love to say is, “People can’t drive you crazy unless you give them the keys.”

 The only person you can control is yourself.
 You are in control of your thoughts, your actions, and how you react to others.
 They are just being who they are.

 So, if you can look at everyone as doing the best they can from their own level of awareness, you will find your inner peace is disturbed less and less.
 You give the other person, the antagonist in your story, all the power by disturbing your peace of mind.

 Let’s take a close look and examine people on a soul level.

 The truth is, every person is doing their absolute best in life under their life circumstances.
 Some people have more tools to cope and others lack certain social skills.
 A lot of people enjoy self-improvement while others find that daunting and would rather not do the work.
 Some suffer mental illnesses and addictions that prevent them from acting the way YOU feel they should.

 You cannot possibly know where each person is coming from or how they view life unless you asked them.
 Even then, there’s no guarantee you’ll get the whole story.
 The best thing you can do is accept who they are and do everything you can to come from a place of love.

 More times than not, those who hurt others are deeply hurt themselves.

 Bring Love to Heal